Gostas/TinyMLCookbook/README.md

-#TinyML Cookbook 2nd ed.
+# TinyML Cookbook

-Implementations of the projects included in the book TinyML Cookbook 2nd edition by Gian Marco Iodice.
+Implementations of the projects in the book TinyML Cookbook 2nd edition by Gian Marco Iodice.

 Some are exactly as in the book, others I have customized slightly.